astronexus/ATHYG-Database/data/details/v2_builds.md

 As before, AT v2.5 contains _every_ star in the Tycho-2 catalog with valid Tycho-2 visual magnitude data (only 20 stars out of over 2.5 million dropped, because of invalid magnitude values), along with its HIP ID, HD ID, Gaia DR3 ID, and Gaia distance/parallax, proper motions, and radial velocities when these values are known.
 It also contains computed values for the Cartesian velocity components vx, vy, and vz that can be used directly whenever possible.

-#### Generating the merged Augmented Tycho-HYG (AT-HYG) catalog v2.5
+#### Generating the merged Augmented Tycho-HYG (AT-HYG) catalog v2.6

 This followed an almost identical process to the process described in details_v1.md.

-The current starting points for AT-HYG v2.5 are:
+The current starting points for AT-HYG v2.6 are:

 * AT v2.5 (described above)
-* HYG v3.7.
+* HYG v3.8.

-HYG v3.7 is a minor update to the version used for AT-HYG v1.1 and older builds (HYG v3.6.1).
-It adds some data for Yale Bright Star Catalog stars that was missing or incorrect in previous versions.
+HYG v3.8 is a minor update to the version used for AT-HYG v1.1 and older builds (HYG v3.6.1).
+It adds some data for Yale Bright Star Catalog stars that was missing or incorrect in previous versions, and also 78 new proper names from the January, 2021 version of the IAU official stellar proper names list.

 Significant differences in the AT-HYG build from v1.x were: